“You have enemies? Good.

 PLEASE NOTE THAT THE READ 180 ROOM IS A NUT-FREE CLASSROOM.
 PLEASE DO NOT SEND ANY TREE NUT OR PEANUT CONTAINING PRODUCTS TO YOUR CHILD'S CLASSROOM DURING CLASSROOM CELEBRATIONS OR AS A SNACK EACH DAY.
 WE ARE ASKING YOUR ASSISTANCE IN PROVIDING THESE STUDENTS WITH A SAFE LEARNING ENVIRONMENT.
 THANK YOU FOR YOUR COOPERATION!

 Note From Your Teacher:I will be sending home Reading Packets that will be due on Fridays.
-These will count ass missing assignments if not completed.
+These will count as a missing assignment if not completed.
 It is HIGHLY encouraged that your child reads nightly in order to increase their reading level.
-Feel free to contact me with any questions or concerns anytime!Mrs. Millerdmiller@jacksonsd.orgREAD ACROSS AMERICA
+Feel free to contact me with any questions or concerns anytime!Mrs. Millerdmiller@jacksonsd.orgLetter from the Principal

 Dear Switlik Families,